Washington Wizards Odds

 Capital One Arena sportsbook

-Capital One Arena’s William Hill Sportsbook opened to the public on May 26, 2021, making it the first American professional sports arena to host a sportsbook on-site.
+Capital One Arena’s William Hill Sportsbook opened to the public on May 26, 2021, making it the first American professional sports arena to host a sportsbook.
+Then after Caesars Entertainment acquired William Hill, the location was renamed Caesars Sportsbook DC.

 The two-story, 18,000-square-foot venue serves as a year-round destination for bettors.
 It’s complete with betting windows, self-serve kiosks, viewing lounges and dining options.

-With the William Hill Sportsbook app installed on your phone, you can also make your NBA bets right from your seat or on the concourse without even having to dip into the sportsbook.
+With the Caesars Sportsbook app installed on your phone, you can also make your NBA bets right from your seat or on the concourse.

 Where to watch or stream Wizards games online free